moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/ReactJS.md

 #### What are Pure Components in React?

 Pure Components do not depend or modify the state of variables outside their scope.
 These are the building blocks of Functional Programming.
-Before we get into the details of Pure Components in React, we need to understand the concept of Pure Functions in JavaScript.
+Before we get into the details of Pure Components in React.

 https://medium.com/technofunnel/working-with-react-pure-components-166ded26ae48